rcrowther/django-taxonomy/README.md

 If you want term/category pages, you need to decide how your URLs will look.
 Will object URLs include a subject?
 There is advice [they should not](https://www.w3.org/Provider/Style/URI).
 But then the URL is not so hackable, which is also a case.

 I've not worked on a full URL solution.
-Here is a 'distracted' URL solution, that retains objects at their Django URLs (e.g. host/page/xxx) but provides breadgrumbs and category listings.
+Here is a 'distracted' URL solution, that retains objects at their Django URLs (e.g. host/page/xxx) but provides breadcrumbs and category listings.

 Anyway, lets start with...